dustinlit/California-Wildfire-Ignition-ML-Modeling/README.md

 - Extrapolate statewide wildfire coverage by integrating daily weather data and fire records through analysis of a grid network across California.
 - Analyze daily time series data spanning **6 years** of California wildfire history and weather.
 - Integrate ArcGIS for **spatial analysis**, results interpretation, and to aid in the construction of the dataset.
-- Compare several multi-classification modeling techniques with a focus on tree models like `XGBoost`,`Random Forest`, and  `Light GBM`.
+- Compare several multi-classification modeling techniques with a focus on tree models like `XGBoost` and `Random Forest`.
 - Compare class balancing techniques like `RandomUnderSampler`, `SMOTE`, with unbalanced performance.
 - Utilize interpolation techniques to create geospatial visualizations that illustrate local and regional wildfire risk patterns and key factors as they evolve over time.
-- Analyze and identify the most important relationships between wilfire severity and risk factors.
+- Use `SHAP` and `Feature Ablation` to Analyze and identify the most important relationships between wilfire severity and risk factors.

 ## Key Initial Insights
 - In the grid network, there were a total of **132,810** incidents of wildfires detected between 01/01/2018 and 12/31/2024 thoughout the state.
 - **24,890** of these were *high* risk incidents causing significant property damage or acreage burned.
-- Models are currently hanging around **70% F1 score** for tree based models like `XGBoost` and `Random Forest`.
-Modest performance given the extreme low resolution of the grid and varied regional differences in climate.
+- The current tree‑based models, XGBoost and Random Forest, are achieving F1 scores of around 70%.
+This is a reasonable but modest level of performance, likely constrained by the coarse spatial resolution of the grid and the substantial regional variability in California’s climate.
-- Human factors weigh heavily in the models, `Population` and `Housing` density contribute substantially to the fire ignition models.
+- Human factors weigh heavily in the models.
+Notably, `Population` and `Housing` density contribute substantially to the fire ignition models.
 - Regional factors like `WUI interface` and `WUI intermix` zones contribute reasonably as well.
-- Standalone weather factors appear to be have significant influence on fire spread and damage, while having less effect on fire ignition.
+- Standalone weather variables appear to have a strong influence on fire spread and damage, but a comparatively smaller effect on ignition.

 ## Early Results